shaulamarquez/Regional-Sales-Dashboard/README.md

 ## Project Highlights:
 - Built an interactive dashboard tailored to FMCG marketing use cases.

-- Processed and cleaned a large dataset with over 17 million records using Microsoft SQL Server.
+- Processed and checked if the data is cleaned with over 17 million records using Microsoft SQL Server.

 - Visualized clean, structured data in Microsoft Power BI, focusing on actionable insights.